65 Gliders & Sailplanes

 Using again that

-The preceding result shows that the airspeed for the minimum rate of descent (minimum sink rate) depends on the square root of weight and is inversely proportional to the square root of the air density, all other factors being the same.
-Remember that this flight condition will minimize the time to descend or maximize the time aloft in still air.
-It will also be the condition to maximize the rate of climb in rising air during soaring, such as circling in a thermal.
-However, as noted previously, this airspeed is close to the stall speed, so the sailplane must be flown with precision.
+The preceding result shows that the airspeed for the minimum rate of descent (minimum sink rate) is proportional to the square root of weight and inversely proportional to the square root of air density, assuming all other factors remain constant.
+Remember that this flight condition will maximize the time to descend or maximize the time aloft in still air.
+It also provides a useful reference condition for soaring in rising air.
+However, when circling in a thermal, the sailplane is banked, so the wing must support an effective load greater than the aircraft’s weight; if this load is written as n \, W, then the corresponding speed scale increases approximately as \sqrt{n}.
+Therefore, the speed that yields the best climb while circling in a thermal will generally be higher than the straight-flight minimum-sink speed and will also depend on the thermal’s velocity distribution.
+As noted previously, this airspeed is on the low-speed side of the polar, so the sailplane must be flown with precision while maintaining an adequate margin above stall.

-Worked Example #2 – Determining the best-soaring airspeed
+Check Your Understanding #2 – Determining the minimum-sink airspeed

-The best airspeed for soaring will be the minimum sink airspeed, V_{\rm ms}, which is given by
+The straight-flight minimum-sink airspeed, V_{\rm ms}, is given by

 \[ V_{\rm ms} = \left( \frac{2}{\varrho_{\infty}} \right)^{1/2} \left( \frac{K}{3 C_{D_{0}}} \right)^{1/4} \left( \frac{W}{S} \right)^{1/2} \]